sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

     ![ECN verification](ecn_ex1.png)

-    Notice that the last time the query was run, it was executed on the ECN.
+    Notice that the last time the query was run, it was executed on the ECN as the HOST value ends in ecn1  .
 Notice also that the table location is not on the ECN.

+    It is also possible to direct a query to a workload class through a hint as shown below.

+    ```SQL
+    CALL CPU_AND_MEMORY_SPIKE() WITH HINT(WORKLOAD_CLASS("WLC1"));
+    ```

     It may also be of interest to compare the execution time between this run and after the table is replicated onto the ECN node in a subsequent step.